NodeppOficial/nodepp-slory/README.md

-# NODEPP-NMAP
+# NODEPP-SLORY

-A DDoN Service Slowlory algorithm using Nodepp.
+A DDoN Service Slowloris algorithm using Nodepp.

 ## Dependencies